 6. Close the Safe Exam Browser at the end of the day using the password provided by HAPS.

-Your class results will be made available to you via secure server.
+Your class results will be made available to you within two business days.

-See the suggested request timeline, refund policy, and reschedule policy.
+See the timeline, refund policy, and reschedule policy for exams administered and proctored at your institution.

 Is there a way to make sure my computer system will work?

-Yes, you can use the .seb file sent to you by HAPS to ensure that your exam computers and the safe exam browser connect to the exam provider and that all encryption is resolved.
-Our testing servers are located in Europe - if your IT department has aggressive security measures and blocks external or international servers, we can work with you to whitelist the exam servers.
+Yes, you can use the .seb bookmark file sent to you by HAPS to ensure that your exam computers and the safe exam browser connect to the exam provider and that all encryption is resolved.
+Our testing servers are located in Europe - if your IT department has aggressive security measures and blocks external or international servers, the HAPS Exam Team can work with you to whitelist the exam domains.

 I am planning to have my students use their own computers, is this OK?